 - Individuals who have attended DDPI-approved Level One and Two trainings

-Our database includes information about all such individuals across the world, including Europe, the USA, Canada, Australia and New Zealand.
+Our database includes information about all such individuals across the world, including UK, Europe, USA, Canada, Australia and New Zealand.
 Only a small number of DDPI and DDP Connects UK board directors and administrators are allowed access to our database to process your information.

 GPDR expands the definition of personal data to include photos.
 This is relevant for our four connected DDP Network websites because we add photos of individuals, who consent and send them to us, to their profiles.
 For individuals certified, their data is sent to the DDP Board Member at Large for the United States or Canada and stored on the DDP Network website.